-XML External Entity (XXE) Injection Affecting edu.stanford.nlp:stanford-corenlp Open this link in a new tab package, versions [0,]
+XML External Entity (XXE) Injection Affecting edu.stanford.nlp:stanford-corenlp package, versions [,4.4.0)

 Do your applications use this vulnerable package?